-10.53 Form of Agreement evidencing a grant of Restricted Stock Units to Named Executive Officers under the 2008 Incentive Compensation Plan (incorporated by reference to Exhibit 10.55 to the Registrant's Quarterly Report (File No. 333-126751) on Form 10-Q filed on April 30, 2013).
+10.51 Second Amendment, dated as of March 14, 2013, to the Agreement Relating to Retention and Noncompetition and Other Covenants dated as of October 4, 2004 and amended on March 23, 2010, among the Registrant, Lazard Group LLC and Alexander F. Stern (incorporated by reference to Exhibit 10.53 to the Registrant's Quarterly Report (File No. 001-32492) on Form 10-Q filed on April 30, 2013).
+10.52 Form of Agreement evidencing a grant of Performance-Based Stock Units under the 2008 Incentive Compensation Plan (incorporated by reference to Exhibit 10.54 to the Registrant's Quarterly Report (File No. 001-32492) on Form 10-Q filed on April 30, 2013).
+10.53 Form of Agreement evidencing a grant of Lazard Fund Interests to Named Executive Officers under the 2008 Incentive Compensation Plan (incorporated by reference to Exhibit 10.55 to the Registrant's Quarterly Report (File No. 001-32492) on Form 10-Q filed on April 30, 2013).
+10.54 Form of Agreement evidencing a grant of Restricted Stock Units to Named Executive Officers under the 2008 Incentive Compensation Plan (incorporated by reference to Exhibit 10.56 to the Registrant's Quarterly Report (File No. 001-32492) on Form 10-Q filed on April 30, 2013).
 12.1 Computation of Ratio of Earnings to Fixed Charges.
 18.1 Preferability Letter Regarding Change in Accounting Principle Relating to Goodwill.
 21.1 Subsidiaries of Registrant.
 23.1 Consent of Independent Registered Public Accounting Firm.
 31.1 Rule 13a-14(a) Certification of Kenneth M. Jacobs.
 31.2 Rule 13a-14(a) Certification of Matthieu Bucaille.
 32.1 Section 1350 Certification for Kenneth M. Jacobs.
 32.2 Section 1350 Certification for Matthieu Bucaille.
-101.INS XBRL Instance Document 101.SCH XBRL Taxonomy Extension Schema 101.CAL XBRL Taxonomy Extension Calculation Linkbase 101.DEF XBRL Taxonomy Extension Definition Linkbase 101.LAB XBRL Taxonomy Extension Label Linkbase 101.PRE Taxonomy Extension Presentation Linkbase
+101.INS XBRL Instance Document 101.SCH XBRL Taxonomy Extension Schema 101.CAL XBRL Taxonomy Extension Calculation Linkbase 101.DEF XBRL Taxonomy Extension Definition Linkbase 101.LAB XBRL Taxonomy Extension Label Linkbase 101.PRE XBRL Taxonomy Extension Presentation Linkbase

-Management contract or compensatory plan or arrangement.
+^{} Management contract or compensatory plan or arrangement.

-LAZARD GROUP LLC INDEX TO FINANCIAL STATEMENTS AND FINANCIAL STATEMENT SCHEDULE
+INDEX TO FINANCIAL STATEMENTS AND FINANCIAL STATEMENT SCHEDULE